 The CPS ASEC distinguishes between citizens and noncitizens, but does not specify whether a noncitizen is in the United States lawfully.
-To simulate some noncitizens as undocumented and, thus, ineligible for SNAP, we randomly assigned undocumented immigration status according to estimates of the number of undocumented noncitizens in the CPS ASEC.11 First, we estimated, by State, the probability that a noncitizen was undocumented.
-We defined the probability as the ratio of the estimated number of undocumented noncitizens age 18 or older to the total number of foreign-born noncitizens age 18 to 64 reported in the CPS ASEC.
-(Because there are very few elderly undocumented noncitizens, the numerator of the probability is, essentially, undocumented noncitizens age 18 to 64.)12 We then applied the estimated probabilities to individuals age 18 to 64 to randomly select undocumented noncitizens.
-To improve the consistency of citizenship status within CPS ASEC households, we recode as
+To simulate some noncitizens as unlawfully present, and thus ineligible for SNAP, we randomly assigned unlawfully present immigration status according to estimates of the number of unlawfully present noncitizens in the CPS ASEC.
+First, we estimated, by State, the probability that a noncitizen was unlawfully present.
+We defined the probability as the ratio of the estimated number of unlawfully present noncitizens age 18 or older to the total number of foreign-born noncitizens age 18 to 64 reported in the CPS ASEC.
+(Because there are very few elderly unlawfully present noncitizens, the numerator of the probability is essentially undocumented noncitizens age 18 to 64.)
+We then applied the estimated probabilities to individuals age 18 to 64 to randomly select unlawfully present noncitizens.
+To improve the consistency of citizenship status within CPS ASEC

-10 Legal noncitizens also could qualify for benefits by attaining 40 qualifying quarters of work, including work attained by the applicant's spouse (if attained when the applicant was married to the spouse) or parents (if the parents attained the quarters before the applicant turned 18).
-Almost all of the individuals meeting the work requirement would also have met the five-year residency requirement, however.
+&lt;sup>9 Lawfully-present noncitizens also could qualify for benefits by attaining 40 qualifying quarters of work, including work attained by the applicant's spouse (if attained when the applicant was married to the spouse) or parents (if the parents attained the quarters before the applicant turned 18).
+However, almost all of the individuals meeting the work requirement would also have met the five-year residency requirement.

-11 We used Dr. Jeffrey Passel's unpublished estimates, prepared for the Pew Hispanic Center, of the number of unauthorized migrants included in the CPS ASEC supplements.
+&lt;sup>10 We used Dr. Jeffrey Passel's unpublished estimates, prepared for the Pew Hispanic Center, of the number of unauthorized migrants included in the CPS ASEC supplements.

-12 Passel and Cohn (2009) estimated that only around 1 percent of undocumented immigrants were age 65 or older.
+&lt;sup>11 Passel and Cohn (2009) estimated that only around 1 percent of unlawfully present noncitizens were age 65 or older.

-citizens any children who were reported to be noncitizens but were born after their mother's arrived in the United States.
+households, we recoded as citizens any children who were reported to be noncitizens but were born after their mothers arrived in the United States.

 We used CPS ASEC information on noncitizens' ages and years of arrival in the United States to identify those potentially eligible for SNAP, including qualified noncitizens who had been in the country for at least five years, were under age 18, or were receiving disability benefits.
-The CPS ASEC does not include data on whether a noncitizen was admitted as a refugee; to simulate eligibility for refugees, we randomly assigned refugee status by year of entry, according to estimates derived from United States Citizenship and Immigration Services data (Table H.4).
+The CPS ASEC does not include data on whether a noncitizen was admitted as a refugee; to simulate eligibility for refugees, we randomly assigned refugee status by year of entry, according to estimates derived from United States Citizenship and Immigration Services data (Table I.4).

-It is also impossible to determine from the CPS ASEC which noncitizens are subject to having a portion of their sponsor's income and resources deemed available and, thus, likely either to be ineligible or to choose to remove themselves from the SNAP household to avoid negative repercussions for their sponsor.
-Using data from the New Immigrant Survey, a nationally representative, multicohort, longitudinal study of new legal immigrants and their children, we estimated that 26.4 percent of documented nonrefugee noncitizens who had been in the country between 5 and 10 years had a sponsor who was required to sign an affidavit of support, and lived in a household separate from at least one sponsor.
+It is also impossible to determine from the CPS ASEC which noncitizens are subject to having a portion of their sponsor's income and resources deemed available, and thus likely either to be ineligible or choose to remove themselves from the SNAP household to avoid negative repercussions for their sponsor.
+Using data from the New Immigrant Survey, a nationally representative, multicohort, longitudinal study of new legal noncitizens and their children, we estimated that 26.4 percent of lawfully present nonrefugee noncitizens who had been in the country between 5 and 10 years had a sponsor who was required to sign an affidavit of support, and lived in a household separate from at least one sponsor.
 To simulate the sponsor-deeming provisions, we randomly assigned 26.4 percent of noncitizens who had arrived after December 1997 and had been in the country for less than 10 years as subject to deeming from a sponsor (we used 10 years as an approximation of how long it would take to accumulate 40 quarters of work).